What is Wabi Sabi? Embracing Imperfection

 Wabi Sabi

 My husband enjoys woodworking.
-I am very lucky, because that means I get to have one-of-a-kind, handcrafted, solid wood furniture completely customized to our tastes and needs.
+I am very lucky because that means I get to have one-of-a-kind, handcrafted, solid wood furniture completely customized to our tastes and needs.
 He has built us a dining room table, a dresser and, most recently, an entertainment center.
 Once while he was working on a project, he made the comment to me that he deliberately did not fix a particular flaw in the product because he did not want it to look “too perfect.”
-That little imperfection gave the piece character and reminds anyone who looks at it that it is not just something out of a mass production factory.
+That little imperfection gave the piece character.
+It reminds anyone who looks at it that it is not just something out of a mass production factory.
+This is one example of the Japanese concept of wabi sabi.

 This has been a notion that I have struggled to accept in my own life.
-I have spoiled more than my share of wonderful experiences by frantically trying to script and execute them to perfection, and feeling disappointed when they were not completely perfect.
-Chipped nail polish at a fancy dinner or a few clouds during a beach day would, in my mind, cheapen the experience as a whole.
+I have spoiled more than my share of wonderful experiences by frantically trying to script and execute them to perfection.
+I then feel disappointed when they were not completely perfect.
+Chipped nail polish at a fancy dinner or clouds at the beach – in my mind – cheapen the experience.
 I have even tried to project my irrationally high expectations onto others.
-When we have friends or family visiting us, I plan out certain activities that I feel are non-negotiable experiences and I get upset if the activities do not work out, or worse, if the group does not want to do them!
+When we have friends or family visiting us, I plan out certain activities that I feel are non-negotiable experiences.
+I get upset if the activities don’t work out, or worse, if the group does not want to do them!

 In recent years, I have begun to intentionally work toward letting go of expectations and I try to allow experiences to unfold more organically.
 I am finding them to be so much more enjoyable when I accept them for what they are instead of lamenting what they were not.